Personal Development

 Throughout the year, children participate in a range of exciting whole-school enrichment events designed to promote a love of reading, storytelling and cultural understanding.

-Events celebrated during 2025–2026 include:
+Some events celebrated during 2025–2026 include:

 • International Literacy Day